Lorcán Ua Tuathail: Last years and death in Normandy

 Archbishop Lorcán left Ireland in 1179 to attend the Third Council of the Lateran in Rome, accompanied by five other bishops.
 From Pope Alexander III he received a papal bull, confirming the rights and privileges of the See of Dublin.
 Alexander also named him as papal legate.
 On his return to Ireland he kept up the pace of reform to such an extent that as many as 150 clerics were withdrawn from their offices for various abuses and sent to Rome.

 Lorcán was described as tall and graceful in figure.
 He was well known as an ascetic, wore a hair shirt, never ate meat, and fasted every Friday on bread and water.
 In contrast to this, it is said that when he entertained, his guests lacked for nothing while he drank water coloured to look like wine so as not to spoil the feast.
 Each Lent he returned to Glendalough to make a forty days' retreat in St. Kevin's Cave on a precipice of Lugduff Mountain over the Upper Lake.

 In 1180, he left Ireland for the last time, taking with him a son of Ua Conchobair's as a hostage to Henry.
 He meant to admonish Henry for incursions against Ua Conchobair, contrary to the Treaty of Windsor.
 After a stay at the Monastery of Abingdon south of Oxford – necessitated by a closure of the ports – he landed at Le Tréport, Normandy, at a cove named after him, Saint-Laurent.
 He fell ill and was conveyed to the Abbey of St. Victor at Eu.
 Mortally ill, it was suggested that he should make his will, to which he replied: "God knows, I have not a penny under the sun to leave anyone."
-His last thoughts were of his people in Dublin: "Alas, you poor, foolish people, what will you do now?
+His last thoughts were of the faithful in the Roman Catholic Archdiocese of Dublin: "Alas, you poor, foolish people, what will you do now?
 Who will take care of you in your trouble?
 Who will help you?"
 He died at Eu, Normandy on 14 November 1180, and was buried there.